Investigating $f(R)$-Inflation: background evolution and constraints: Acknowledgments

 \section{Acknowledgments}

 E.F. and G.M. would like to thank Tiziano Schiavone for the useful advices and discussion on the theoretical model development.
 Authors E.F. and A.M. are supported by "Theoretical Astroparticle Physics" (TAsP), iniziativa specifica INFN.
 The work of E.F., C.D.L and A.M. was partially supported by the research grant number 2022E2J4RK “PANTHEON: Perspectives in Astroparticle and Neutrino THEory with Old and New messengers” under the program PRIN 2022 funded by the Italian Ministero dell’Università e della Ricerca (MUR).
 M.M. acknowledges funding by the Agenzia Spaziale Italiana (\textsc{asi}) under agreement n.
 2024-10-HH.0 and support from INFN/Euclid Sezione di Roma.
+G.C.H. acknowledges support through the European Space Agency research fellowship programme.
 C.D.L. and M.M. acknowledge financial support from Sapienza Università di Roma, provided through Progetti Medi 2021 (Grant No. RM12117A51D5269B).
-G.C.H. acknowledges support through the European Space Agency research fellowship programme.

 This work made use of Melodie, a computing infrastructure funded by the same project, and PLEIADI, a computing infrastructure installed and managed by INAF.